 Once information about you has been collected, it can be used, shared – and possibly abused – in countless different ways.
 Here are just a few:

-- It can be used to tailor electronic ads specifically to your habits and interests – and then organizations can use the information they’ve collected to get those ads to you.
-For more information on this, check out our fact sheet on behavioural advertising.
+- It can be used to tailor electronic ads specifically to your habits and interests.
+For more information on this, check out our advice on behavioural advertising

 What can I do about it?

 Fortunately, there is a lot you can do about it!
 Here are some tips on how you can protect your personal information:

 - Use a different password for each website, account, and device that you use.
 Always choose strong passwords.
 See our tips for creating and managing your passwords for more information